clhenrick/cartodb-tutorial/README.md

 ## What is this Dorkshop about?

-Mapping data interactively on the web using free open-source software called CartoDB.
+Mapping data interactively on the web using the free open-source software called CartoDB.

 ### Examples / Use Cases: